+We've been keeping busy here at Svix.
 We improved the onboarding, developer experience, documentation and much more.
 A lot went on this month.

 We released a new CLI tool to interact with the Svix API.
 We are calling it Svix CLI. :)

 It makes developing against the API even easier than before, and you can use it in conjunction with other tools.
 Here is the command I run to quickly open the management UI for one of my test users:

 svix application list | jq '.data.id' | xargs svix auth dashboard | jq '.url' | xargs firefox